 Fear of being a burden

 No matter how much anyone might say “you’re not a burden”, I wouldn’t believe them.
-The suicidal thoughts were such a heavy burden for me to carry, so why would I want to place some of that burden on anyone else?
+It’s not myself that I see as a burden; rather, it’s the suicidality.
+The suicidal thoughts were such a significant weight for me to carry, so why would I want to place some of that burden on anyone else?
 And it doesn’t feel like it is with pack animals where I can shift my rocks to someone else’s donkey and make it lighter for my donkey.
 It feels more like extra rocks getting dumped on both donkeys, so I’ve got extra weight that I have to carry as well.

 Fear of others’ responses